 Operation of the project would also generate excessive ground-borne vibration impacts at sensitive receptors.
 Along the proposed alignment, there are many vibration-sensitive locations where the existing vibration levels exceed the residential criterion of 72 vibration decibels due to Caltrain operations.
 Because the project would more than double the number of train passby events per day, additional vibration impacts would occur as a result of project operations.
-As shown in Table 5-19, Alternative A would result in 1,300 vibration impacts, while Alternative B (Viaduct to I-880) would result in 1.109 vibration impacts and Alternative B (Viaduct to Scott Boulevard) would result in 1,169 vibration impacts.
-As illustrated on Figures 5-24 through 5-27, vibration impacts would be distributed along the entire length of the alignment in communities where the concentrations of minority populations and low-income populations are greater than the reference community and also in communities where the concentrations of minority populations and low-income populations are less than the reference community.
-The Authority would implement NV-MM#8: Project Vibration Mitigation Measures, which would require the mitigation of vibration impacts through a variety of options that may include relocation of special trackwork, building modifications, or vehicle suspension.
-The specific design and implementation of this mitigation would be identified during final design, but may not mitigate all vibration impacts.
+As shown in Table 5-20, Alternative A would result in 2,493 vibration impacts, while Alternative B (Viaduct to I-880) would result in 2,307 vibration impacts and Alternative B (Viaduct to Scott Boulevard) would result in 2,366 vibration impacts.
+As illustrated on Figures 5-27 through 5-30, vibration impacts would be distributed along the entire length of the alignment in communities where the concentrations of minority populations and low-income populations are greater than the reference community and also in communities where the concentrations of minority populations and low-income populations are less than the reference community.
+NV-MM#8: Project Vibration Mitigation Measures, will require the mitigation of vibration impacts through a variety of options that may include relocation of special trackwork, building modifications, or vehicle suspension.
+The specific design and implementation of this mitigation will be identified during final design, but may not mitigate all vibration impacts.

-Mitigation would not fully address the noise and vibration concerns raised during the environmental justice engagement process; however, as illustrated on Figures 5-20 through 5-27, noise and vibration impacts would be distributed along the entire length of the alignment, affecting all adjacent cities and communities.
+Mitigation will not fully address the noise and vibration concerns raised during the environmental justice engagement process; however, as illustrated on Figures 5-23 through 5-30, noise and vibration impacts would be distributed along the entire length of the alignment, affecting all adjacent cities and communities.
 Adverse effects on noise and vibration would occur in areas with minority populations and low-income populations that exceed the reference community and in areas with minority populations and low-income populations that do not exceed the reference community.
 Therefore, the project's operational noise and vibration impacts would not result in disproportionately high and adverse effects on minority populations and low-income populations.